ichenpipi/unity-code-executor/README.md

 ### Supported programming languages

-Although the plugin has built-in programming language back-end examples for C# and Lua (xLua).
+Although the plugin has built-in programming language backend examples for C# and Lua (xLua).

 But the plugin does not impose any restrictions on the programming language backend!